 Diseases that may attack beans include anthracnose, bacterial blight, mosaic, root rot and rust.
 Pea diseases include powdery mildew, root rot and wilt.
 If possible, rotate the location of peas and beans in the garden to reduce the incidence of soil-borne diseases that can build up over time.

 Insect pests of peas and beans include aphids, Mexican bean beetles, leafhoppers, seed corn maggots and mites.
 Contact your local Cooperative Extension office for identification and control recommendations.
+This publication has information on dealing with Pea Leaf Weevil 0903E.

 Harvest and Handling